Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 >
 {type="tip"}

-### Manage serialization of default properties with @EncodedDefault
+### Manage the serialization of default properties with @EncodedDefault

 In JSON, default values are not encoded by default.
 This behavior improves efficiency by reducing visual clutter and minimizing the amount of serialized data.